ape-labo/ape-watching/README.md

 <!-- Description Start -->
 <a name="description"></a>

-ape framework module for wathing files.
+ape framework module for watching files.

 <!-- Description End -->